aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 -   **Description**: A localizable string to show the feature's detailed description to users.
 -   **InputType**: A UI input type for the feature.
-This can be defined, and then used while creating an automatic feature screen.
+This can be defined, and then used while creating an automatic feature screen (Available input types are CheckboxInputType, ComboboxInputType and SingleLineStringInputType).
 -   **Attributes**: An arbitrary custom dictionary of key-value pairs that are related to the feature.